smeehan12/standalone-recast-tutorial/_episodes/04-workflow-intro.md

 Thanks to gitlab and docker, we've now successfully preserved our analysis code and the environment in which we run it.
 The final piece of RECAST analysis preservation is to preserve our analysis workflow for interpreting the signal as described above, and automate the process of passing an arbitrary signal model through the workflow to re-interpret the analysis in a new context.

 If it weren't for the docker containers involved in RECAST, this could conceivably be accomplished with some environment variables and bash scripts that just list out each command that an analyst would type into the terminal while going through the analysis.
-But when we perform the analysis steps in one or more docker containers, we need a way to codify what needs to happen in which container for each step, and how the output from one step feeds as the input for later steps, which may in general need to be done in different containers.
+But when we perform the analysis steps in docker containers, we need a way to codify what needs to happen in which container for each step, and how the output from one step feeds as the input for later steps.
 Lukas Heinrich has written a great tool called "yadage" to handle this situation.
 Before diving into the gory details of how to actually program with yadage, let's start with a high-level overview of what it is and how it accomplishes the goal of preserving and re-interpreting our analysis.

 > ## Background preservation
 > In our sample analysis, we're using an analytic falling exponential as our background, but a real ATLAS analysis will have many different sources of background, each obtained from its own set of DAODs, and involving its own set of systematics that will affect the fit result.
 Since these background contributions won't change when the analysis is re-interpreted with a new model, it's in general important to preserve the contribution of these backgrounds to the final analysis results in the analysis code so that only need to run the signal DAOD through the whole analysis chain when the analysis is re-interpreted with RECAST.
 >
 > <img src="../fig/background_preservation.png" alt="Background preservation" style="width:300px">
 >
 > Another important point to keep in mind is that RECAST does **not** on its own document the exact version of Athena code that was originally used to produce your background and signal DAODs, since your code may not necessarily be compatible with DAODs produced with different releases of the ATLAS derivation framework.
-Therefore, it would be good to document somewhere (perhaps on your gitlab repo) exactly which ATLASDerivation cache and p-tags were used to produce the DAODs used in your analysis so other analysts know to produce new signals for RECAST with this same version.
+Therefore, it would be good document somewhere in your gitlab repo exactly which ATLASDerivation cache and p-tags were used to produce the DAODs used in your analysis (this could just be a list of all the dataset names used) so other analysts know to produce new signals for RECAST with this same version.
 See the [DerivationProductionTeam](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/DerivationProductionTeam#Info_on_AtlasDerivation_caches_a) page for more information about derivation production and organzation.
 >
 {: .callout}